super3/traffic-cv/README.md

 ### Capture Training/Testing Data
 ```
-node capture.js
+node index.js --capture
 ```
-Will store captured images in `/images` directory.
+Will store captured images in `/images/capture` directory.
 You can then put those images in proper state directory in `/images/training` or `/images/testing` directory.